©Olivier Papegnies

 Together with the Rohingya

 Rohingya people cannot see clear prospects in their future.
-Although the Bangladeshi government, local NGOs, and the international community are cooperating, Rohingya people are spending days in limbo, still longing for returning to Myanmar, which has been greatly affected by geopolitics, and without fulfillment of basic human rights or entitlement to nationality.
+They are spending days in limbo, still longing for returning to Myanmar, which has been greatly affected by geopolitics, and without fulfillment of basic human rights or entitlement to nationality.
 Médecins du Monde has been supporting people so that they maintain and improve their mental and physical health with awareness of their right to health.

 ロヒンギャ難民支援